Ten Integrated Modules

 The course is split into 10 modules.
 Activities are timetabled in line with the seasons and some modules span the whole course.
-There are design projects and practicals each term, and four design projects throughout the year.
+There are practicals each term, and four design projects throughout the year.

 Permaculture Design.
 This module provides the context and framework for the course.
 An introduction to the practice and principles of Permaculture.
 A holistic design approach to sustainability that can be used for designing in a range of settings from small gardens to whole farms.
 Permaculture integrates land, food, social, economic and health factors to create a resilient and functional system.
 Led by Sarah Pugh with Mike Feingold